Why Is It So Hard To Ask For What We Want?

 After about ten years of miserable failures on my part, we dispensed with the notion of testing my meager powers of romantic telepathy, and changed the pattern of heightened, Hallmark-driven expectations followed by disappointment to something more realistic.

 I said, “Honey, please just tell me what you’d like for Valentine’s Day.”

 “But if I do,” she said, “Then it won’t count.”

-Her point is well taken.
+Her point was well taken.
 Since Valentine’s Day is a relationship exam for Men, if the Woman just tells her Man the right answer before the test, then that’s like cheating and he shouldn’t get credit.

 The funny thing was, she did start to tell me, as an experiment, to see how it might work.

 Maybe she said she’d like flowers, because February is a long month and it’s nice to be reminded of the promise of Spring.
 So I’d get daffodils and crocuses and the kinds of flowers that might pop up out of the snow in the middle of March.